Configuring a wifi access point on ubuntu server with netplan

 wifis:

-wlx90de80f97ff1: # Here you need to you your wifi device name
+wlx90de80f97ff1: # Replace with your wifi device name

 optional: true